19 Apr Uses And Benefits Of Ketamine Therapy

 Our health experts will evaluate your medical history and the concerns you are trying to address to determine if ketamine therapy is the right choice for you.
 Treatments are administered by a licensed medical professional in the comfort and privacy of your home.
 Our telehealth portal allows you to follow up after treatment to report progress and ask questions.

-Concierge MD LA is proud to offer the benefits of ketamine therapy in the comfort and privacy of our clients’ homes.
+Concierge MD is proud to offer the benefits of ketamine therapy in the comfort and privacy of our clients’ homes.
 We also provide a number of other services, including direct primary care.
 Contact us today!